Jamerrone/react-16-the-complete-guide/README.md

 ## Next Generation JavaScript

 Previously I mentioned that the course I choose is super complete and detailed.
-One of the first topics it covered were next-generation JavaScript techniques that are considered best practices in the React world.
+One of the first topics it covered was next-generation JavaScript techniques that are considered best practices in the React world.
 Some of them I had used before but most of them were new to me.
 Here is a list containing a few topics from this chapter:

 - Array Functions
 - Arrow Functions